shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 cerr << "Too many command line arguments specified." << endl;
 ```

-Make sure to update the starter code so that it writes each line from the input file to the output file instead of writing to the standard output stream.<br>
+After you have handled all potential command line argument errors, make sure to modify the starter code so that it writes each line from the input file to the output file instead of writing to the standard output stream.<br>

 Submit `mycat.cpp` to INGInious.